bholabhaihu/Py-Password-Generator/README.md

 # Python Day-5 (Py Password Generator)
 This is a Python Password Generator.
-You can decide you password should contain how much letters, symbols and numbers.
+You can always decide how much letters, symbols and numbers your password should contain.